thundron/react-electron-tic-tac-toe/README.md

 # Tic-Tac-Thunder

-Powered up version of Tic-Tac-Toe using React, Electron and TypeScript (with a bit of functional programming)
+Powered up version of Tic-Tac-Toe using React, Electron and TypeScript

 Use **node v8.9.4** to run/build